Mean Reversion Trading: Strategy, Indicators, and When It Actually Works

 Mean reversion works best in: ranging markets, low-volatility regimes, highly liquid instruments, markets with strong institutional participation (forex majors, index futures), and shorter timeframes where overnight gaps get filled.

 Trend following works best in: trending markets (obviously), breakout regimes, commodity markets, instruments with macro catalysts, and longer timeframes where fundamental shifts drive sustained moves.
+If that side of the table sounds more like your market, the opposite bet has its own full guide — see our momentum trading strategy breakdown.

 The mistake most traders make: applying mean reversion during a trend (getting repeatedly stopped as price keeps pushing away), or applying trend-following during a range (getting chopped by false breakouts).
 Identifying the regime first is more important than the entry technique.